dev-xiligroup/private-files/README.md

 Above only pdf and zip files are tested.
+Comment the line if not mandatory

 ## References